 How do I get an appointment?

-We provide Occupational Therapy to older, frail and younger people with disabilities and their carers who live, work or study in Brimbank, Wyndham and Hobsons Bay.
+We provide Occupational Therapy to older and younger people with disabilities and their carers who live, work or study in Brimbank, Wyndham and Hobsons Bay.

 Contact your nearest IPC Health campus.
 You may be put on a waiting list.